rmagatti/auto-session/README.md

 :SessionPurgeOrphaned " removes all orphaned sessions with no working directory left.

-:SessionSearch " open a session picker, uses Telescope if installed, vim.ui.select otherwise
+:SessionSearch " open a session picker, uses Telescope or Snacks if installed, vim.ui.select otherwise

 :Autosession search " open a vim.ui.select picker to choose a session to load.
 :Autosession delete " open a vim.ui.select picker to choose a session to delete.